Yate

 There are great places to visit near Yate including some great ancient sites, historic monuments, towns, parks, hills, woodlands, geological features, caves, old mines, airports, historic buildings, villages and cities.

-There are a several good ancient sites in the Yate area like Belas Knap Long Barrow, and Notgrove Long Barrow.
+Yate has some unmissable ancient sites nearby like Belas Knap Long Barrow, and Notgrove Long Barrow.

-The area around Yate boasts some of the best towns including Cheltenham, Coleford, and Cirencester.
+The area around Yate features a number of interesting towns including Cheltenham, Coleford, and Cirencester.

 There are a several good parks in the area around Yate like Pittville Park.